thunder789066/DnD_5e_Char_Sheet_Gen_DB/DnD_5e_Char_Sheet_Gen_DB/Diagram/README.md

 Christria designed the Spell table and filling the data

-Wes added all empty tables for the sake of creating the Schema diagram
+Wes added all empty tables using CREATE TABLE statements in SQL for the sake of creating the Schema diagram